Studying in Nuremberg

 Kristina, Master’s degree program in Business Education

 I’ve finished school – now what?
 This was the question that Kristina was asking herself four years ago after completing vocational school.
 She wanted to study a varied degree program, ideally including a foreign language, and she wanted to have the opportunity to make use of her previous knowledge of business.
 It took Kristina a long time to find the right degree program for her that met all these requirements.
-In the end she chose the degree program in Business Education at the School of Business and Economics – and today she is confident that she made the right decision.
+In the end she chose the degree program in Business Education at the School of Business, Economics and Society – and today she is confident that she made the right decision.

 Kristina found out about the degree program in Business Education through FAU’s Student Advice and Career Service, which suggested possible degree programs to her on the basis of her interests.
 ‘The Business Education degree program fulfils all of the criteria that are important to me: it provides business know-how; my chosen second subject, English, allows me to improve my language skills; and it is preparing me for a career in a wide range of areas,’ Kristina says.
-The School of Business and Economics not only convinced Kristina through the subjects on offer, its location was also perfect for her as she is from the Nuremberg area.
+The School of Business, Economics and Society not only convinced Kristina through the subjects on offer, its location was also perfect for her as she is from the Nuremberg area.

 The 25-year-old remembers what it was like when she was a new student well.
 ‘The mentoring program helped me a lot when getting to grips with organizing my studies and also helped me make new friends.’
 During her studies she has also acted as a mentor herself to support new students arriving at the University.
-Kristina also took advantage of the range of other opportunities offered by the School of Business and Economics.
+Kristina also took advantage of the range of other opportunities offered by the School of Business, Economics and Society.
 She regularly attends events run by the Career Service to prepare for her professional life.

 Her semester abroad at Jyväskylä in Finland was a particular highlight, allowing her not only to discover a new culture but also to make international contacts.
 ‘It’s great how much is on offer for students at this university.
 It has allowed me to gain a lot of valuable experiences,’ Kristina says.
 Like many other students, Kristina also has a part time job.
-She is a student assistant at the School of Business and Economics, which enables her to gain an insight into the inner workings of the University.
+She is a student assistant at the School of Business, Economics and Society, which enables her to gain an insight into the inner workings of the University.
 Of course, she makes sure to find time to have fun alongside studying and working.
 Kristina appreciates how much there is to do in Nuremberg which guarantees she never gets bored.
 Whether it’s festivals, museums or the famous Christmas market – there’s always something going on in Nuremberg.

 Moni, Bachelor’s degree program in Business Studies